lorenz-g/tesla-megapack-tracker/README.md

 - the generated website is in the [docs](./docs) folder (it is called docs because of github pages)
 - To generate the website, install the dependencies with `pip install -r requirements.txt` and run `python generate/website.py`.
 It is recommended to setup a python virtualenv for the project beforehand.
   - all python code lives in the `generate` folder
 - To develop it is handy to use a tool like [watchexec](https://watchexec.github.io/downloads/) to listen to file changes and then rebuild the site.
+Some handy commands are in the [./Makefile](./Makefile)
 - to edit the CSV files, it is best to use Libre Office
 - the external government data is the `misc` folder
 - the blog entries are written in Markdown and in the `misc`